Dennis Meadows: Club of Rome

 The Club of Rome is a global think tank that deals with a variety of international political issues.
-It was founded in April 1968 and raised considerable public attention in 1972 with its report The Limits to Growth.
+It was founded in April 1968 by Aurelio Peccei, and raised considerable public attention in 1972 with its report The Limits to Growth.
 From 1970 to 1972 at MIT Meadows was director of the "Club of Rome Project on Predicament of mankind at MIT" which constructed the world model underlying that publication.

 The Limits to Growth

 The Limits to Growth is a 1972 book modeling the consequences of a rapidly growing world population and finite resource supplies, commissioned by the Club of Rome.
 Meadows coauthored the book with his wife Donella H. Meadows, Jørgen Randers, and William W. Behrens III.

 The book used the World3 model to simulate the consequence of interactions between the Earth's and human systems.
 Meadows led the team that developed this model.
 The book echoes some of the concerns and predictions of the Reverend Thomas Robert Malthus in An Essay on the Principle of Population (1798).

 The eventual purpose of The Limits to Growth was not to make specific predictions, but to explore how exponential growth interacts with finite resources.
 Because the size of resources is not known, only the general behavior can be explored.